usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Defining the Problem and Understanding the People.md

 **Internal Stakeholders** (Operational / Decision-Makers)

 These are people who run, maintain, or are impacted by the service internally:
-- Program managers and business unit leaders
+- Program managers and business unit leaders.
-- Customer service agents or case workers
+- Customer service agents or case workers.
-- Acquisition and contracts staff
+- Acquisition and contracts staff.
-- IT/Security teams
+- IT/Security teams.
-- Policy, legal, or compliance officials
+- Policy, legal, or compliance officials.
-- Finance and budget officers
+- Finance and budget officers.

 Ask:
 - Who touches the process internally?